based on 9 nights & selected experiences

-Explore the charming neighbourhoods of Portugal's capital, Lisbon
+Explore the charming neighborhoods of Portugal's capital, Lisbon

 Taste the world-class wines of the Douro Valley

-Get lost wandering through the colourful streets of charming Porto
+Get lost wandering through the colorful streets of charming Porto

 Relax on the beaches of the west coast or among the vineyards of the Douro

 Discover the fascinating architecture of Sintra and the beaches of coastal Cascais

 Portugal can be visited year-round, however the best times to travel are spring, early summer and autumn.
 During these times the weather is pleasant, however in July and August temperatures can reach up to 45°C in the Douro Valley.
 In the winter, temperatures drop and it can be rainy, particularly in November, December and January.

 Discover the highlights of Portugal and get under the skin of this fascinating country rich in culture and history.
 An all-encompassing journey from south to north, this itinerary showcases the best of Portugal, taking in its charming cities and pristine coastline.

 Begin your adventure in Lisbon, one of the oldest cities in western Europe.
 Boasting a fascinating history, Lisbon has been at the hands of various rulers who have each left their mark on this vibrant city.
 As a result, an amalgamation of cultures and architectural styles has created several unique and distinct neighborhoods.
 Discover the history of seafaring Portuguese explorers and admire the elegant architecture in Belem before stepping back in time and wandering through the colorful, Moorish-influenced streets of the Alfama district.